-Hatsune Miku is a virtual idol that was born on August 31, 2007.It is also a popular "character" who is 158cm tall, 42kg in weight, and 16 years old.Live concerts are held both in Japan and abroad, and it has become a symbolic presence of Cool Japan, which promotes Japanese culture to the world.
+Hatsune Miku" is a virtual idol created on August 31, 2007.It is a software program that sings a song by voice synthesis when lyrics and melody are inputted, and is a popular "character" of 158 cm tall, 42 kg, and 16 years old.Live concerts are held in Japan and abroad, and it has become a symbol of Cool Japan, which promotes Japanese culture to the rest of the world.

-The characterization was so successful that people began to create not only music but also illustrations of Hatsune Miku's appearance, computer graphics, cosplay, etc., and post them on the Internet, spreading the chain of creation on a global scale.Professor Ito said, "As 'Hatsune Miku' becomes more and more popular as a character, various rights clearances become necessary," and explained how the environment was set up for rights processing.
+The characterization of Hatsune Miku was so successful that people began to create not only music, but also illustrations of her appearance, computer graphics, cosplay, etc., and post them on the Internet, creating a chain of creative activities that spread on a global scale.Professor Ito said, "As 'Hatsune Miku' becomes more and more popular as a character, various rights clearances become necessary," and explained how the environment was set up to handle the rights.

-Thirteen years have passed since the birth of "Hatsune Miku", and as a result of secondary and tertiary creations by creators, the ways in which she can express herself have expanded greatly, not only in song and voice, but also in dance, video, cosplay, and figures.Commercialization continues, including fashion, opera, robots, games, taiko drumming, and collaborations with popular TV anime characters.Professor Ito said, "We are responding to many collaborations, thinking that we should have various people create and increase the value as a result.
+Thirteen years have passed since the birth of "Hatsune Miku," and as a result of secondary and tertiary creations by creators, the ways of expression have greatly expanded beyond singing and voice to include dance, animation, cosplay, figures, and more.Commercialization continues with fashion, opera, robots, games, Japanese drums, and collaborations with popular TV cartoon characters.Professor Ito said, "We are responding to many collaborations with the idea that we should have a variety of people create and thus enhance the value of the product.

-Dr. Ito was appointed as a professor of KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have a system that allows students to audit each other's classes.Not only students studying content business at KCGI, but also students in KCG's Art and Design, Digital Game, Computer Science, Information Processing, IT Voice Acting, and other content-related fields can learn a lot from Professor Ito's efforts.
+Dr. Ito became a professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have a reciprocal class auditing system.Not only students studying content business at KCGI, but also KCG students in art and design, digital games, computer science, IT voice acting, and other content-related courses can learn a lot from Professor Ito's efforts.